‘Life in all its Fullness’ - Living, Loving, Learning Together

 - Include and involve all members of the school and the wider community of Newborough and the surrounding area in a common enterprise to benefit from the past, learn in our present and strive for our future.

 We aim to provide a broad and balanced curriculum which excites, engages and motivates our children.
 The core subject Science and foundation subjects are connected by themes and mapped into half termly topics.

 Each year group will be taught new topics each half term.
 New topics will begin with a memorable experience to hook the children into their new learning.
 During this ‘engage’ stage, questions will be used to elicit the children’s prior knowledge, ideas and interests.

 The next stage of the project is the ‘develop’ stage, where the children explore themes, subjects and concepts in greater depth in order to develop a deeper understanding.

 Finally, in the ‘express’ stage, the children reflect upon their learning, explain their learning in different ways and identify next steps.

-Where appropriate, links will be made between the Imaginative Learning Projects and our English curriculum.
-Meaningful writing experiences, linked to project work, will be planned and focus texts for English lessons will be matched to project themes.
-Some mathematical work will also be linked to the project themes.
+Where appropriate, links will be made between the topics and our English curriculum.
+Meaningful writing experiences, linked to wider curriculum work, will be planned and focus texts for English lessons will be matched to topic themes.
+Some mathematical work will also be linked to the themes.

 Reception Topic Overview: